CasparN/adeleguessr/project_plan.md

 *   **Responsibilities:**
     *   Manages the overall game state, logic, and flow, including autoplay.
     *   Calculates dynamic scores.
+    *   Tracks played songs for the end-game summary.
     *   Interacts with `SongProvider`, `AudioPlayer`, and `UIManager`.
 *   **Properties:**
     *   `songProvider`: Instance of `SongProvider`.